BitBagCommerce/ShopwarePocztaPolskaApp/README.md

 ---

-This plugin source code is completely free and released under the terms of the MIT license.
+This app's source code is completely free and released under the terms of the MIT license.

-[//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
-There is no need to format nicely because it shouldn't be seen.)

 ## Contact